ankushpotgante/wde/README.md

-# Web Development Environment
+# WDE

 ## Overview

-This project will give you all the tools to develop a static web page efficiently.
+WDE is a web based IDE like interface in which you can write HTML, CSS and JavaScript code, and get the output instantly.

-You can write seperate code in individual blocks and get combined output
+You can write seperate code in individual blocks and get the combined output.

+Follwoing are few screenshots for reference,

 ![Screenshot](/static/img/sc1.png)